sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Discussion: Some Properties of the Reactive Loop
 ------------------------------------------------

-Simplicity and ease of reasoning were the primary drivers for the reactive loop design.
-But it is fair to think about other properties and limitations.
+Distributed systems are full of loopholes and it is easy to make mistakes.
+This article primarily focus on the foundations of the reactive loop, driven by simplicity and ease of reasoning.
+However, other thoughts were in our mind when developing this project.
+This section intends to offer complementary points of view about the properties and limitations of the reactive loop design.

 ### Liveness versus Reduced Inconsistencies/Resiliency